 Booking your chemicals for disposal is simple!

-Step 1: Take an inventory – make a note of any unwanted or expired chemicals on your property (download our inventory form).
+Step 1: Take an inventory - make a note of any unwanted or expired chemicals on your property (download our inventory form here).

 Step 3: Confirmation - Agrecovery will confirm your booking and keep you informed of collection event details.

-If sufficient bookings are not received, Agrecovery reserves the right to cancel or postpone the collection.
+If sufficient bookings are not received by the booking deadline, Agrecovery reserves the right to cancel or postpone the collection.
 So book your chemicals now!

 The Agrecovery Rural Recycling Programme provides New Zealand’s primary sector with responsible and sustainable systems for the recovery and recycling of persistent “on-farm” waste products.